 The blood flows chiefly to the brain, heart, and lungs.
 The heart rate increases.
 Adrenaline surges.

-The rats that received acupuncture maintained lower levels of NPY.
+The rats that received acupuncture treatment maintained lower levels of NPY.

-The study researcher noted that there had always been anecdotal tales of acupuncture relieving stress, but now there’s scientific evidence.
+The study researcher noted that there had always been anecdotal tales of acupuncture as the alternative medicine in reducing stress, but now there’s scientific evidence.

 Key Symptoms of Stress And How To Spot Them:

-Exactly what are the manifestations of anxiety that stress relief acupuncture could make better?
+Exactly what are the manifestations of stress and anxiety that acupuncture sessions could make better?